The Gross Truth

 She taught him of other religions too.
 Some worshipped the eight.
 Some worshipped the minutiae of nature.
 Some worshipped nothing.
 Alast noticed a common thread between several of them: eternal life.
 Many believed that death sent the spirit into the florent where it could live happily forever and shine down on the world.
 The wicked had a different fate though.
 Their spirits went underground and moldered in the Pipes until there was nothing but tiny pebbles of evil left over.

 The scribble Alast was most interested in was one of the few that carried a pictogram with it: Kilroy was here.
-When he was practicing his reading he remembered getting stuck on those black-dot eyes of the man looking over the wall.
+When he practiced his reading he remembered getting stuck on those black-dot eyes of the man looking over the wall.
 It took him thirty drips to pull away from it and get to the words that came after.
 He asked Srina if it was the same Kilroy that eventually spawned the Captain.
 Roary had said when introducing Rob that he was of the line of Custodian Kilroy Ordr.
 He also asked if it had anything to do with the ‘Kil’ from the song he’d heard Herc play.

 “Flushed perceptive of you Alast,” Srina had said proudly.
 “Kilroy is a mythological figure whose name first showed on the scribbles.
 To the papists he is a trickster who fools the innocent down into the Pipes.
 To others he’s simply a mischievous spirit.
 Custodian Kilroy Ordr was named after him.
 Since then his line has kept the ‘Kil’ name: Kilrona, Kilross, Kilrod, Kilrock, Kilrose, Kilroth, Kilroxy, and so on all the way down to Kilrorke, Kilrobin, and Kilroary.”